 80 Reasons Why I Love Classic Films (Part IV)

-I started this blog six years ago as a way to share my passion for classic films and Old Hollywood.
+I started this blog six years ago as a way to share my passion for classic films and the Old Hollywood era.
 I used to watch dozens of classic films every month, and every time I discovered a new star I liked I would go and watch their entire filmography.
 But somewhere along the way, that passion dimmed down.
 For instance, I watched 73 classic films in 2016, and only 10 in 2020.

 61. Gene Kelly and Donald O'Connor tap dancing to «Moses Supposes» in Singin' in the Rain (1952).
 This was the scene that ignited my passion for classic films.